-The following are guidelines for test tolerances for pyroshock for the five procedures.
+The following are guidelines for test tolerances for pyroshock for the four procedures.
 All tolerances are specified on the maximax acceleration SRS.
 Any tolerances specified on the pseudo-velocity SRS must be derived from the tolerances on the maximax acceleration SRS and be consistent with those tolerances.
-For an array of measurements defined in terms of a "zone" (paragraph 6.1, reference e), a tolerance may be specified in terms of an average of the measurements within a "zone."
-However, this is in effect a relaxation of the single measurement tolerance, and that individual measurements may be substantially out of tolerance while the average is within tolerance.
+For an array of measurements defined in terms of a "zone" (reference e) a tolerance may be specified in terms of an average of the measurements within a "zone".
+It should be noted, however, this is in effect a relaxation of the single measurement tolerance, and that individual measurements may be substantially out of tolerance while the average is within tolerance.
 In general, when specifying test tolerances based on averaging for more than two measurements within a zone, the tolerance band should not exceed the 95/50 one-sided normal tolerance upper limit computed for the logarithmically transformed SRS estimates, or be less than the mean minus 1.5dB.
 Any use of "zone" tolerances and averaging must have support documentation prepared by a trained analyst.
-Additional tolerances and calibration procedures are provided in Part One, paragraphs 5.2 and 5.3.2, respectively.
+Additional test tolerance procedures are provided in Part One, paragraph 5.3.2 and Part One, paragraph 5.2, respectively.

-4.2.2.1 Procedure I Near-field with an actual configuration and Procedure II Near-field with a simulated configuration.
+4.2.2.1 Procedures I and II.

-If prior measured data are available or a series of pyroshocks are performed, all acceleration maximax SRS computed with a one-twelfth octave frequency resolution are to be within -3 dB and +6 dB over a minimum of 80 percent of the overall frequency bandwidth from 100 Hz to 20 kHz.
-For the remaining 20 percent part of the frequency band, all SRS are to be within -6 dB and +9 dB.
-Ensure at least 50 percent of the SRS magnitudes exceed the nominal test specification.
+If prior measured data are available or a series of pyroshocks are performed, all acceleration maximax SRS computed with a one-twelfth octave frequency resolution are to be within -3 dB and +6dB over a minimum of 80% of the overall frequency bandwidth from 100 Hz to 20 kHz.
+For the remaining 20% part of the frequency band, all SRS are to be within -6dB and +9dB.
+Ensure that at least 50% of the SRS magnitudes exceed the nominal test specification.

-4.2.2.2 Procedure III Mid-field with a mechanical test device.
+4.2.2.2 Procedure III.

-If prior measured data are available or a series of pyroshocks are performed, all acceleration maximax SRS computed with a one-twelfth octave frequency resolution are to be within -3 dB and +6 dB over a minimum of 90 percent of the overall frequency bandwidth from 100 Hz to 10 kHz.
-For the remaining 10 percent part of the frequency band all SRS are to be within -6 dB and +9 dB.
-Ensure at least 50 percent of the SRS magnitudes exceed the nominal test specification.
+If prior measured data are available or a series of pyroshocks are performed, all acceleration maximax SRS computed with a one-twelfth octave frequency resolution are to be within -3 dB and +6 dB over a minimum of 90% of the overall frequency bandwidth from 100 Hz to 10 kHz.
+For the remaining 10% part of the frequency band all SRS are to be within -6dB and +9dB.
+Ensure that at least 50% of the SRS magnitudes exceed the nominal test specification.

-4.2.2.3 Procedure IV Far-field with a mechanical test device.
+4.2.2.3 Procedure IV.